MethodsAndPractices/vsteam/.docs/Add-Release.md

 You can tab complete from a list of available projects.

-You can use Set-DefaultProject to set a default project so you do not have to pass the ProjectName with each call.
+You can use Set-VSTeamDefaultProject to set a default project so you do not have to pass the ProjectName with each call.

 ## RELATED LINKS